Inbibo/shift_docs/docs/integration_resources/resources/USD/usd.md

 >[!NOTE]
 > Linking the viewer to a node will cause a slight computational overhead to send the information to the workflow.
 This might cause a decrease in the smoothness of the interaction with the viewer.
-However, the linking status updates can be temporarly disabled by deselecting the *Active* option in the *Link* menu.
+However, the linking status updates can be temporarily disabled by deselecting the *Active* option in the *Link* menu.

 <!--
 ### Examples